myworkcircle/FullThrottle/README.md

 account

 For User models and its related operations.
-Custom Management Command to populate the database have been used
+Custom Management Command have been used to populate the database

-This command can be run by # python manage.py populate 10 .
+This command can be run by **python manage.py populate 10** .
 Its code is present under task app as follows task/management/commands/populate.py Rest-API end-point